griffithlab/rnabio.org/_posts/0008-04-01-DE_analysis.md

 Read-in the saved seurat object from the previous step if it is not already loaded in your current R session.

-**TODO SEE WHAT THIS NEW OBJECT IS NAMED AND WHERE IT'S KEPT FROM PREVIOUS STEPS**
 ```R
 library(Seurat)
 library(dplyr)